ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 * IBM Support actively monitors instance lifecycle operations such as adding new hosts, in addition to the ordering, provisioning, and installation processes.
 * To fix issues that have arisen or may arise in the future, IBM Support may take a number of actions including but not limited to: reviewing client order details, restarting automation jobs, performing Operating System reload operations, or opening IBM Cloud tickets using the provided client IBM Cloud user name and API key.

-### Second day operations
+### Steady-state operations

-* On rare occasions, IBM Support may require access to client instances during second–day operations to proactively troubleshoot an instance issue or to verify function of provisioned services or components.
+* On rare occasions, IBM Support may require access to client instances during steady-state operations to proactively troubleshoot an instance issue or to verify function of provisioned services or components.
 * This access is through the IBM Cloud internal support network.
 At no time will IBM Support modify instance configuration without prior consent from the client.
 * Access is to VMware management components and/or IBM Cloud management components and never to the client virtual machines or applications.